pablobfonseca/dotfiles-installer/README.md

   update      Update the dotfiles

 Flags:
-  -h, --help     help for dotfiles-cli
+  -h, --help     help for dotfiles
   -t, --toggle   Help message for toggle

-Use "dotfiles-cli [command] --help" for more information about a command.
+Use "dotfiles [command] --help" for more information about a command.
 ```